 - Coconut oil: the primary fat in all tempered chocolate is cacao butter.
 Since the chocolate on top of the no-bake brownies is not tempered, there's no need to use cacao butter as the primary fat.
 The untempered chocolate, which melts at room temperature, is also the main reason you need to store the brownies in the refrigerator or the freezer.

-- Cacao powder: whether you use cacao powder or cocoa powder, it's up to you.
+- Cocoa powder: whether you use cacao powder or cocoa powder, it’s up to you.
 I use the latter.

 - Maple syrup: I don't typically advise using a liquid sweetener when making chocolate because the liquid can cause the coconut oil to seize.
 In this case, it happens as well.
 If you combine the coconut oil and cacao powder first, you'll notice the mixture is very thin.
 When you add in the maple syrup, it begins to thicken.
 If you add more maple syrup than the recipe calls for, the mixture will become unstable and completely seize.
 So, ensure you follow the exact ratio of ingredients for this recipe to work.